iliTheFallen/flatOmniLib/README.md

 <h2>Usage</h2>

 <p>Four different samples (varying in size) of the same omnidirectional image are uploaded for testing.
-Files are as follows (Image was taken by Ladybug Omnidirectional Camera System) : <br/>
+Files are as follows (the original image was taken by Ladybug Omnidirectional Camera System) : <br/>
 <ul>
  <li>39,894222,32,815392_Original.jpg : Original Image 5184x3456</li>
  <li>39,894222,32,815392_Quartered.jpg : Original Image 2592x1728</li>